Dariorab/artificial_vision_project/README.md

 for training a multi-task neural network using GradNorm as the loss function

 ## Testing
-In the `test.py` file, you can find the code for testing PAR model.
+In the test.py file, you will find the code for testing the multi-task model.
+The metrics results are reported in the report.pdf file.